UmaOji/BankCSR/README.md

 # Corporate Social Responsibility: Nigerian Banks
 ## About
 ###
-This dataset contains information on corporate social responsibility (CSR) spending by major Nigerian banks, including Zenith Bank, Guaranty Trust Bank (GT Bank), First Bank of Nigeria, Ecobank Nigeria, Wema Bank, Access Bank, United Bank for Africa (UBA), Diamond Bank, Union Bank of Nigeria, and Fidelity Bank.
+This dataset contains information on corporate social responsibility (CSR) spending by major Nigerian banks, including Zenith Bank, Guaranty Trust Bank (GT Bank), First Bank of Nigeria, Ecobank Nigeria, Wema Bank, Access Bank, United Bank for Africa (UBA), Diamond Bank, Union Bank of Nigeria, and Fidelity Bank from 2015 to 2023.
 The dataset tracks quarterly CSR expenditures (Q1, Q2, Q3, and Q4) and the number of beneficiaries impacted by these initiatives over several years.
 ## Table of Contents
 - [Introduction](#introduction)
   - [Brief Overview of The Project](#brief-overview-of-the-project)